VectorSpaceLab/OmniGen/docs/inference.md

 ## Tips
 - OOM issue: If you encounter OOM issue, you can try to set `separate_cfg_infer=True`.
-This will reduce the memory usage but increase the generation speed.
+This will reduce the memory usage but increase the generation latecy.
 You also can reduce the size of the image, e.g., `height=768, width=512`.
 - Oversaturated: If the image appears oversaturated, please reduce the `guidance_scale`.
 - Not match the prompt: If the image does not match the prompt, please try to increase the `guidance_scale`.
 - Low-quality: More detailed prompt will lead to better results.
 Besides, larger size of the image (`height` and `width`) will also help.
 - Animate Style: If the genereate images is in animate style, you can try to add `photo` to the prompt`.
+- Edit generated image.
+If you generate a image by omnigen and then want to edit it, you cannot use the same seed to edit this image.
+For example, use seed=0 to generate image, and should use seed=1 to edit this image.